bhavikbhoir/A_Connect/README.md

 Functions under development:
 1. Calender section to be added.
 2. Ability to get a hamburger navigation bar when the screen size is minimized.

+About A_Connect:
+A hub for colleges, students, and organizations to get to know each other and learn from each other's experience.